Rodr0245/mad9013-exercise-website/prof-feedback.md

 - You should avoid writing in all caps in HTML as it is bad for accessibility and SEO.
 Instead, you should write in normal sentence case and use `text-transform: uppercase;` to make the text appear all caps.
 - `button` should be `<a class="btn">`
 - Font size should not be reduced

+## Week 9 ----------------------

+Code Quality: 2.5/3
+Design: 1/1
+File Organization & Commits: 1/1
+Subtotal: 4.5/5

+Late Penalty: -30%

+Total: 3/5

+- All `input` need a `label` with text content in it.
+This is important for accessibility.
+To visually hide the labels, use the `screen-reader-text` styles discussed in class.